 Profile: IAMGOLD Corp (IAG.N)

 Doyon Division-Westwood Mine

 Cote Gold Project

 Africa: Burkina Faso-Essakane mine

 Africa: Mali-Sadiola Mine

 South America: Suriname-Rosebel Mine

 The Rosebel property is located in Suriname, South America, approximately 80 kilometers south of the city of Paramaribo, the capital of Suriname.
-Suriname is a former Dutch colony located on the northeastern coast of South America.
-The Rosebel mining concession covers over 17,000 hectares in the District of Brokopondo, between the Suriname River to the East and the Saramacca River to the West, and is surrounded by exploration concessions covering an additional surface area of over 99,633 hectares.
-The property is held by Rosebel Gold Mines N.V.
-(RGM), a subsidiary of IAMGOLD.
+The Rosebel mining concession covers approximately 17,000 hectares in the District of Brokopondo, between the Suriname River to the East and the Saramacca River to the West, and is surrounded by exploration concessions covering an additional surface area of approximately 99,630 hectares.
 The Rosebel concession lies within the Paleoproterozoic Guiana Shield.
-The Suriname portion of the shield is characterized by discrete corridors of low grade metamorphic rocks (greenstone belts) separated by granite-gneiss terranes.
+The Suriname portion of the shield is characterized by discrete corridors of low grade metamorphic rocks (greenstone belts) separated by large granite-gneiss terrains.
 Rosebel deposits are hosted by a volcano-sedimentary sequence of the Marowijne Supergroup and by the overlying detrital sedimentary sequence of the Rosebel formation.
-Three domains of mineralization are found on the property, including North, Central and South.
-The northern domain includes J Zone and Koolhoven pits along a trend to the north of volcanic rocks and Pay CaroEast Pay Caro pits along a trend at the southern contact between volcanic rocks and detrital sedimentary rocks.
-The two trends follow a west northwest east southeast orientation.
-The central domain includes approximately one pit, Rosebel, which is striking east-west.
-The southern domain is made of over one structural trend roughly oriented east-west along, which the Mayo, Roma and Royal Hill pits are lying.
+Three domains of mineralization are found on the property: North, Central and South.
+The northern domain includes J Zone and Koolhoven pits along a trend to the north of volcanic rocks and the West Pay CaroPay Caro-East Pay Caro pits along a trend at the southern contact between volcanic rocks and detrital sedimentary rocks.
+The central domain only includes one pit, Rosebel, which is striking east-west.
+The southern domain is made of one structural trend roughly oriented east-west along which the Mayo, Roma and Royal Hill pits are lying.

-401 Bay St Suite 3200
+401 Bay St Suite 3200,